Why New York and New Jersey Republicans don't like the tax bill

 Under current law, residents in both states are able to deduct that amount from their federal taxes.
 But under the proposed bill, much of that deduction would be eliminated, angering Republican representatives in states like New York and New Jersey, whose voters would likely end up paying more.

-But people with higher incomes do tend to itemize and getting rid of the deduction would mostly impact people making between $100,000 and $200,000 per year.
+But people with higher incomes do tend to itemize and getting rid of the deduction would mostly affect people making $100,000 to $200,000 per year.
 And those income levels mean different things depending on where those taxpayers live, opponents of eliminating the deduction say.

 “In other parts of the country they might be living the good life.
 On Long Island, they’re barely getting by,” Zeldin said.